 - Take Classes – you can find free or paid public speaking courses and classes online.

 - Do not use the same “Ladies and Gentlemen” before each announcement – Change it up.

 - If it is a large wedding – Your DJ Speakers will not cover the whole room.
-Check to see if the house sound system is any good and if you can plug into that.
+Check to see if the house sound system is any good and if you can plug a wireless mic into that.

 - Don’t try to be a stand-up comedian – You are the Host of the Event – Stick to the Script.

-- Watch videos and work on becoming a great wedding MC.
+- Watch videos and work on becoming a great wedding MC (master of ceremonies).

 - What Does DJ Stand For?
 A Useful Tutorial About 5 DJ Types

 - What is a Mobile DJ – Important Tips to Become a Beginner DJ